Money Saving Grocery Strategies

 Also, avoiding aisles will decrease the amount of time you’re in the grocery store.
 That leaves more time to do the things you actually like to do.

 At first, it may seem that processed “boxed” foods are the cheapest way to go, but most of them contain fillers and are over-priced.
 It is usually much cheaper to make the items from scratch, and much healthier.

-Some recipes might take a few extra seconds to mix, but usually are much more affordable to make out of ingredients I already keep.
-For example, instead of buying biscuit mix or canned biscuits, I make a simple biscuit recipe that uses ingredients I already always keep in my pantry.
+Some recipes might take a few extra seconds to mix, but usually, are much more affordable to make out of ingredients I already keep.
+For example, instead of brownie biscuit mix or snack brownies, I make an Effortless Brownie Recipe that uses ingredients I already always keep in my pantry.